robbinjanssen/home-assistant-omnik-inverter/README.md

 // ...
 Even more data
 ```

 This output contains your serial number, firmware versions, hardware information, the
-current power output: 1920, the energy generated today: 429 and the total energy generated: 87419.
+current power output: 1920, the Wh generated today: 429 and the total Wh generated: 87419.

-The custom component basically requests the URL, looks for the _webData_ part and extracts the
+The component basically requests the URL, looks for the _webData_ part and extracts the
 values as sensors.

 ### My inverter doesn't show any output when I go to the URL.